Kristoffer-Gvk/CLI-img-converter/readme.md

 ### Usage:

+Run this through the terminal by typing "node ." while you are in this programs main directory.
+Make sure to put the file you want to convert into the input folder in the img folder.
-Enter name of the file you want to convert when prompted, then select a format from the list with the arrow keys and pressing enter.
+Enter name of the file (including file extension ex: "doggo.jpg") you want to convert when prompted, then select a format from the list with the arrow keys and pressing enter.
 The file you want to convert needs to be in the input directory in the img folder.
 The converted file should be deposited in the output directory as a jpeg, png, webp, avif or tiff file.

+You can also use the -i and -o arguments to name the file to convert and the format to convert to, directly upon running the program; thus skipping the prompts and starting conversion immediately if typed correctly.
+ex: node . -i doggo.jpg -o webp